Lenses for Hunting Photography

-To capture unforgettable images, a great lens is at least as important as the camera body.
+To capture unforgettable hunting photography, a great lens is as important as the camera body itself.

 A few years ago, good friend and fellow photographer, Rod Sinclair, and I went to photograph black bears.
 Rod was driving (photo strategy: make sure to have your friends drive, giving you more time to shoot while they park the rig).

 We stopped to photograph a small black bear, and as I stepped out, my lens and camera fell to the ground.
 Luckily, a Really Right Stuff camera bracket was on the camera body, saving it from certain disaster.
 The lens, however, didn’t fare as well.

 The $6000 lens was finished - at least for this trip.
 Later, I sent it to Nikon for repair under my Nikon Professional Photography membership (a program for full-time photographers).
 A couple days later, Nikon said the lens couldn’t be fixed timely, so they offered me a brand new one for the price of the repair.
 For $500, a new lens was soon on my doorstep.
 Sometimes brand loyalty overrides “savings” you may receive with third-party gear.

 In the Summer issue of WHM, I outlined my thoughts on camera buying.
 The starting point for lens buying is similar.
 Start by thinking about what hunting photography, followed by what you intend to do with the images.
 Making images that you can print, share, and even sell as prints likely won’t require the same quality standards as magazine cover images.

 Without getting too drawn into the minutia of lens specifications, I’ll give you general principles to consider.
 This should help you with your buying decisions and save you some time and money.

 For every DSLR camera body, there are numerous possibly lenses.
 Manufacturers like Canon, Nikon, and Sigma make dozens of lenses.